bigchaindb/site/_src/privacy.md

 ​
 We may share non-personal or aggregate information, such as usage statistics for the Site.
 ​
-We may share personal information with the [Interplanetary Database Foundation e.V.](https://ipdb.foundation) ("IPDB") for the purpose of allowing you to use the IPDB network.
-Information shared with IPDB will be subject to its [Privacy Policy](https://ipdb.foundation).
-​
 ### Cookies

 The Site uses Google Analytics, which provides us information about our users and how they use the Site.
 We use this information to make the Site better.